1.2 System Requirements and Prerequisites for Standalone Installation (Non-Docker)

 1.2.2 (Optional) Prerequisite for OSP Configuration

-Using the One SSO Provider (OSP), you can enable the single sign-on authentication for your users to the Identity Console portal.
-You must install OSP before installing Identity Console.
-To configure OSP for Identity Console, follow the on-screen prompts and provide the required values for configuration parameters.
-To register Identity Console to an existing OSP server, you must manually add the following to the ism-configuration.properties file in /opt/netiq/idm/apps/tomcat/conf/ folder:
+Using the One SSO Provider (OSP), you can enable the single sign-on authentication for your users to the OpenText Identity Console portal.
+You must install OSP before installing OpenText Identity Console.
+To configure OSP for OpenText Identity Console, follow the on-screen prompts and provide the required values for configuration parameters.
+To register OpenText Identity Console to an existing OSP server, you must manually add the following to the ism-configuration.properties file in /opt/netiq/idm/apps/tomcat/conf/ folder:

 com.netiq.edirapi.clientID = identityconsole